Achievable logoAchievable logo

 (spoiler)

-Since the angles need to add up to 80, if y is 40, that means x is also 40.
+Since the angles need to add up to 80, if y is 40, then x is also 40.

-Now let’s look at this angle ABC in the top right of the figure below.
+Now look at angle ABC in the top right of the figure below.

 Equal opposite angles with a measured angle